syncfusion-content/blazor-docs/blazor/textarea/styles-appearance.md

 ## Change the floating label color

 You can change the floating label color of the TextArea for both `success` and `warning` validation states by applying the following CSS styles.
+Please find the demo link [here](https://blazor.syncfusion.com/demos/textarea/default-functionalities?theme=fluent).

 ```css